SrujanKumar-K/Blogpost/LazyScripter/README.md

  **Final-Stage**

-The final payload downloaded from above 1st URL is stealing users info such as (HostName, UserName, OS Architecture (32/64) & Verion, AD-Domain, System IP,Admin-check, enumeratig all running process etc..)
-All these data is encrypted with **AES-CBC** and sent over to C2 server.
+The final payload downloaded from above 1st URL is stealing users info such as (HostName, UserName, OS Architecture (32/64) & Verion, AD-Domain, System IP, Admin-check, enumerating all running process etc..)
+All these data are encrypted with **AES-CBC** and sent over to C2 server.

 ![image](https://user-images.githubusercontent.com/71969773/167436442-a3815b93-8edd-4bc3-80a0-74ba0b6357f4.png)